adegard/PRT_AUTOHOTKEY/README.md

 AutohotKey: https://autohotkey.com/
 Capture2text: http://capture2text.sourceforge.net/ (disabling pop up)

-Use Prorealtime v10.3 with REPORT windows in  FULL SCREEN mode
+Use Prorealtime v10.3

 Download and Install files in the same directory

-NOTE: It could be necessary to adjust X, Y coordinate of mouse click!!
+Run PRT_strategy_tester v1.10.ahk

-Run PRT_strategy_tester VPS v1.7.ahk
+Go to a new chart, it will be show option windows.
+Press OK to start.